shayypy/guilded.py/docs/api.rst

 With the :ref:`event style experiment <event-experiment>` enabled, many event handlers will receive one of the following subclasses.
-The basic structure of these event wrappers closely mirrors the payloads provided by the Guilded API.
+The basic structure of these event wrappers closely mirror the payloads provided by the Guilded API.

 .. versionadded:: 1.3